jimbobding/seasons/README.md

 4. As a Frequent User, I want to be able to easily and safely exit the app.
     1. The user can easily enter the account tab and log out of the site.
 This will end their session.
 5. As a Frequent User, I want to be able to view the app easily on different devices.
-    1. The site has been built using bootstrap 4[https://getbootstrap.com/] which is a responsive framework.
+    1. The site has been built using [bootstrap 4](https://getbootstrap.com/ )which is a responsive framework.
 "Bootstrap is a potent front-end framework used to create modern websites and web apps.
 It's open-source and free to use, yet features numerous HTML and CSS templates for UI interface elements such as buttons and forms".

 ### Site Owner Goals Goals
 1. As a site owner I want to be able to edit, delete and add products and or change the subscriptions.
 2. As a site owner I want to receive emails from the users when they fill out the contact form so that I can reply to them satisfying users queries.

+## Landing page
+## User story being tested:
+As a user, I want to read a summary info about the business, its ideas and benifits, so that I can quickly decide if it satisfies my needs.
+Test:
+click all the buttons accross the page scroll down the page to check the animation on scroll (AOS) check all the image-carousels and reviews-carousel by clicking on chevrons verify that the expected text, icons and images are displayed
+Results:
+all the buttons redirect to the corresponding pages (About, Services, Products, Events and Contact) the hover effect on buttons works as expected (expanding, changing background colour) animation on scroll works as expected on all sections and across all devices image and review carousels display correctly when chevrons are clicked all the text sections, icons and all the images display correctly, changing the position, size when viewed on different screens
+Verdict: Test passed.
+All the functionality works as expected, no bugs were found during the testing.